dint-dev/database/packages/datastore/README.md

 ## Contributing
 Anyone can help this open-source project!

-For the first contribution, create a pull request [at Github](https://github.com/terrier989/datastore).
+For the first contribution, create [a pull request at Github](https://github.com/terrier989/datastore).

-Repeat contributors may be given permission to push directly to the repository.
-If you have been granted such permission, code review is not necessary for you.
+Repeat contributors may be given Github permissions to push directly into the repository.
+If you have been granted such permission, code review is not necessary for you (but it's still a good habit).

 ## General-purpose adapters
   * __BrowserDatastore__ ([source](https://github.com/terrier989/datastore/tree/master/packages/datastore/lib/src/adapters/browser_datastore.dart))